RoverPlatform/rover-ios/README.md

 }
 ```

-With this in place Rover can automatically launch your app and render an experiences directly from a URL.
+With this in place Rover can automatically launch your app and render an experience directly from a URL.